DavuluriLab/DavuluriLab.github.io/_pages/openings.md

 We are always looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
+You will have the chance to work on the grand challenges of language models, multi-omics data, exon- and transcript-level mappings and isoform-level gene expression and regulation.
 You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.

 ### Applications for PhD and Postdoc positions